-In the following, the conventional algorithms are (a), (b), (c) and (d) and the proposed algorithm is (c').
-The methods (a), (b), (c) and (c') are for simplified fuzzy inference model and (d) for TS fuzzy inference model [11].
-Four the methods (b), (c) and (c'), learning algorithms based on k-means are also introduced.
-They are called (b-1), (c-1) and (c'-1), respectively.
+In the following, the conventional algorithms are (a), (b), (c) and (d) and the proposed algorithm is (c'). (a), (b), (c) and (c') are for simplified fuzzy inference model and (d) for TS fuzzy inference model.

-- (a) The method (a) is Learning Algorithm A, which is the primitive learning method for the simplified fuzzy system [1].
-Initial parameters are set randomly and all parameters are updated using SDM until the inference error becomes sufficiently small. - (b) The method (b) is generalized one of learning method of RBF network [1].
-The initial values of center parameters are determined using learning data D^ by NG and the width parameters are computed using the center parameters from Eq.16 [8].
+(a) The method (a) is Learning Algorithm A, which is the primitive learning method for the simplified fuzzy system [1].
+Initial parameters of the system are set randomly and all parameters are updated using SDM until the inference error becomes sufficiently small.

+(b) The method (b) is generalized one of learning method of RBF network [1].
+The initial values of center parameters are determined using learning data $D^$ by NG and the width parameters are computed using the center parameters from Eq.16 [8].
 The initial parameters of the weight are randomly selected.
-Further, all parameters are updated using SDM until the inference error becomes sufficiently small (See Fig.3(b)). (c) The method (c) is Learning Algorithm F. Initial parameters of the center are determined using learning data D by NG and the initial parameters of the width are computed using the center parameters from Eq.16 [8].
+Further, all parameters are updated using SDM until the inference error becomes sufficiently small (See Fig.2(b)). (c) The method (c) is Learning Algorithm F. Initial parameters of the center are determined using learning data D by NG and the initial parameters of the width are computed using the center parameters from Eq.16 [8].
 The initial assignment of weight parameters is randomly selected.
-Further, all parameters are updated using SDM until the inference error becomes sufficiently small (See Fig.3(c)). - (c') The method (c') is Learning Algorithm G. In addition to the initial assignment of the method (c), the initial assignment of weight parameters of the consequent part is determined by Learning Algorithm C. Further, all parameters are updated using SDM until the inference error becomes sufficiently small (See Fig.3(c')). - (d) The method (d) is Algorithm E in Ref.
-[11] and is the version of TS fuzzy model of (c').
-The simulation results are presented only for pattern classification problems.
+Further, all parameters are updated using SDM until the inference error becomes sufficiently small.

+(c') The method (c') is Learning Algorithm G. In addition to the initial assignment of the method (c), the initial assignment of weight parameters of the consequent part is determined by Learning Algorithm C. Further, all parameters are updated using SDM until the inference error becomes sufficiently small (See Fig.2(c')).